Raphael-Boichot/Backward-Game-of-Life/README.md

 - see the magic happening.
 You can take a walk outside, it's long to converge;
 - run the scrit to animate all that shit and impress your friends on Reddit with the work of others.

 It's all that simple !
+The code is stupidely short and simple but should noticeably contribute to global warming thanks to its sluggish convergence.
+It is a quite reliable way to produce entropy, like the Bitcoin, but without the crumbs.